CSI: NY season 7

 The seventh season of CSI: NY originally aired on CBS between September 2010 and May 2011.
 It consisted of 22 episodes.
 Its regular time slot moved to Fridays at 9pm/8c.
 The premiere, "The 34th Floor", concluded the story from the previous season's cliffhanger finale, "Vacation Getaway".

-The season introduced a new regular character, Jo Danville, after regular Stella Bonasera moved to New Orleans to head up their crime lab.
-Melina Kanakaredes, who played Bonasera, did not renew her contract.
+The season introduced a new regular character, Detective Jo Danville, played by Sela Ward, after detective Stella Bonasera moved to New Orleans to head up their crime lab.
+Melina Kanakaredes, who played Stella, chose to leave the series and spend more time with her family rather than renew her contract.

 CSI: NY – The Seventh Season was released on DVD in the U.S. on September 27, 2011.